IBM-Cloud/Kitura-Starter/README.md

 6) To receive a JSON payload, point your browser to [http://localhost:8080/json](http://localhost:8080/json).

+7) To receive a JSON payload that states the health of the application, point your browser to [http://localhost:8080/health](http://localhost:8080/health).

 ## Pushing the application to Bluemix
 ### Using the Deploy to Bluemix button
 Clicking on the button below deploys this starter application to Bluemix.
 The `manifest.yml` file [included in the repo] is parsed to obtain the name of the application and configuration details.
 For further details on the structure of the `manifest.yml` file, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest).